A YANG Data Model and RADIUS Extension for Policy-Based Network Access Control

 while another policy is adopted during off-hours and weekends.
 A

-network administrator may also require to enforce traffic shaping
+network administrator may also require traffic shaping

 (Section 2.3.3.3 of [RFC2475]) and policing (Section 2.3.3.4 of

-[RFC2475]) during peak hours in order not to affect other data
+[RFC2475]) during peak hours in order to not affect other data

 services.